joannaarreola/Python/BRFSS Smoking Analysis/BRFSS Smoking Analysis Project Document.md

 ## Overview
 This project analyzes smoking behavior among U.S. adults using the 2023 BRFSS dataset, combining SQL, Python, and Tableau to understand demographic patterns, socioeconomic disparities, and state-level differences in smoking prevalence.
 The goal is to demonstrate a full-stack analytical workflow from raw data preparation to interactive visualization.

-Across tools, the project includes:
+This project integrates:

-**Python:** detailed data cleaning, creation of export-ready datasets for SQL and Tableau, and visualization
+**Python:** for detailed data cleaning, creation of export-ready datasets for SQL and Tableau, and visualization

-**SQL:** querying, filtering, and summarizing the BRFSS data subset
+**SQL:** for querying, filtering, and summarizing the BRFSS data subset

-**Tableau:** interactive dashboards highlighting state-level smoking z-scores, income × education effects, and demographic risk patterns
+**Tableau:** for interactive dashboards highlighting state-level smoking z-scores, income × education effects, and demographic risk patterns

 The final product is a Tableau dashboard, giving a clear view of where smoking disparities are most pronounced and which population groups are at higher risk.